 By Larry Saavedra

-Crash, bang…boom.
-Car movies have become one expensive demolition derby, leaving a wake of flops smoking by the side of the road.
+Crash, bang, boom.
+Most car movies are expensive demolition derbies, leaving a wake of flops smoking by the side of the road.

 In fairness, there are well-deserved exceptions.
 Grand Prix (John Frankenheimer, 1966) and Le Mans (Lee H. Katzin, 1971) actually got it right from an enthusiast’s point-of-view.
 The 2010 documentary Senna ( Asif Kapadia) definitely turned it up with an inside approach to the life of the best Formula One driver ever, Ayrton Senna, although sadly, it was a disappointment at the box office.
 The movie Fast and the Furious did fantastic at the box-office, however, the story was frequently driven by computer-generated imagery of unfathomable proportions and a colossal marketing budget catering to teens with no where to go on a Friday night.